urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 [Graph theory] is an area in math that can help us understand variable regions within genomes.
-The idea of representing genomes as graphs isn’t new, however, the low number of tools like [vg] which apply graph theory to genomics and the little that we know about genomes has been an issue.
+The idea of representing genomes as graphs isn’t new, however, the low number of tools like [vg] which apply graph theory to genomics and the little that we know about genomes has been a drawback.

 # Graphs
 A [graph] is a series of vertices (also known as nodes) and edges.